- The amount of the loan, and
+ The amount of the loan

- The length of the permanent loan term, which must be at least fifteen (15) years (if there is more than one component to the loan, and these components have different terms, the terms of the longest component must be at least fifteen (15) years); and
+ The length of the permanent loan term, which must be at least fifteen (15) years (if there is more than one component to the loan, and these components have different terms, the terms of the longest component must be at least fifteen (15) years).
+If requesting Authority resources with below market interest rate, permanent loans must be fully amortizing.

- The amortization period of the loan; and
+ The amortization period of the loan

- The interest rate (and any terms and conditions regarding adjustments); and
+The interest rate (and any terms and conditions regarding adjustments).
+Rate should be on terms similar to what is being offered by the Authority

- The expected monthly or annual debt service payment; and
+ The expected monthly or annual debt service payment